public final class Android extends Activity

 HTML content of your view in Android UI thread,

-to use a background thread (safer on SDK 23 and older), null
+false to use a background thread (safer on SDK 23 and older), null to use

 the default which is the Android UI thread